phunt/demoSecureMCP/examples/curl-client/README.md

 ## License

-This example client is part of the Secure MCP Server project.
+This example client is part of the demoSecureMCP project.
 See the main project LICENSE file for details.